omoefe-123/Marketpeak_Ecommerce/README.md

 ![Reload-httpd](Images/system-reloaded.jpg)

-## Task 5 Access Website From Browser
+## 2.5 Access Website From Browser
   * With httpd configured and website files in place, Marketpeak Ecommerce platform is now live on the internet:
   * Open a web browser and access the public IP of your EC2 instace to view the deployed website.
 ## Note: HTTP Port 80 was opened in AWS Security group